parthenon-hpc-lab/parthenon/docs/interface.md

 This may end up as a light wrapper around ```Kokkos::View```.
 We'll see...

-# Variable
+# CellVariable

-The ```Variable``` class collects several associated objects that are needed to store, describe, and update simulation data.
+The ```CellVariable``` class collects several associated objects that are needed to store, describe, and update simulation data.

 # Container